PSPDFKit/dotnet-pdf-library-for-ios/nuget/readme.txt

-PSPDFKit .NET Bindings for iOS
+PSPDFKit.NET (iOS)

-The PSPDFKit SDK is the leading framework for displaying, annotating and editing PDFs on iOS, macOS, Android, Windows, Electron and the Web.
+The PSPDFKit SDK is a framework that allows you to view, annotate, sign, and fill PDF forms on iOS, Android, Windows, macOS, and Web.

 PSPDFKit Instant adds real-time collaboration features to seamlessly share, edit, and annotate PDF documents.

-## Additional Required Setup (Please Read!)
+## Setup

-You can try PSPDFKit in a few simple steps and get the library up and running in your app with little to no effort.

-1. Get the license key from your [customer portal](https://customers.pspdfkit.com/customers/sign_in) or use 'null' for the evaluation version.

-2. Set your license key

-public override bool FinishedLaunching (UIApplication application, NSDictionary launchOptions) {
-	PSPDFKitGlobal.SetLicenseKey (null, null);
-	// ...
-}

-3. Now you can start using the SDK.
+PSPDFKit offers support for customers with an active SDK license via https://pspdfkit.com/support/request/.

+Are you evaluating our SDK?
+That's great, we're happy to help out!
+To make sure this is fast, please use a work email and have someone from your company fill out our sales form: https://pspdfkit.com/sales/

+Visit https://pspdfkit.com/guides/ios/dotnet/ for more information on how to setup and use the SDK.

 ## Examples

-You can find several example projects in https://github.com/PSPDFKit/Xamarin-iOS, including a catalog, Xamarin.Forms, and macOS.

-Visit https://pspdfkit.com/guides/ios/current/other-languages/xamarin/ for more information.
+Examples are available at https://github.com/PSPDFKit/dotnet-pdf-library-for-ios/.